ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 The conventions used in deriving the Persist client are as follows:
 1. The Client name is derived from the name of the file.
 Example: `rainier.bal` will generate a client named `RainierClient`(<First Letter Capitalized File Name>Client).
-2. The client should be of `persist:AbstractPersistClient` type.
+2. The client should be of the `persist:AbstractPersistClient` type.
 3. It should contain `init()` and `close()` functions.
-4. It should contain 5 resource methods for each entity type defined in the data model namely, get, get(get by identifier), post, put, and delete.
+4. It should contain five resource methods for each entity type defined in the data model.
+Resource methods are get, get(get by identifier), post, put, and delete.
-5. Resource names are lower cased entity names.
+5. Resource names are lowercase entity names.
 6. The resource method should return the derived entity types.
 7. Resource method with path parameters will support composite identifier field by having multiple path parameters.